Skip to content

 • Receive treatment in a comfortable, familiar, and private environment

-• Cause less disruption to your patient’s and their family's daily lives.
+• Cause less disruption to your patients' and their families' daily lives.

 How it works

-If you have an GU Health patient who you consider is clinically suited to the program, you can submit a referral form through the Vitalis website.
-Vitalis will then determine if they are eligible by checking your patient’s level of cover with GU Health, checking to see if the service is available in their area, and that their home is suitable for delivery of treatment at home.
+If you have an GU Health patient who you consider is clinically suited to receive treatment at home, you can submit a referral form through one of our selected service provider’s websites, which can be found through our Find a Provider, opens in a new tab tool.
+The service provider will then determine if they are eligible by checking your patient’s level of cover with GU Health, checking to see if the service is available in their area, and that their home is suitable for delivery of treatment at home.

 Once your referral has been processed, the service provider will contact your GU Health patient about their availability and treatment plan.
 They will book in a time for treatment 2-3 days post hospital discharge.